itsoyou/apply-helper/README.md

 ## Credit

-Thanks to Women Tech Makers for the Generative AI course.
+Thanks to Women Tech Makers Berlin for the Generative AI course.
 This is a project is inspired from https://github.com/WTMBerlin/generative-ai-course.git

 ## Features